veronicani/sharebnb-react/README.md

 <h3 align="center">Sharebnb</h3>

   <p align="center">
     Tired of indoor game nights, Netflux watch parties, but not *that* interested in camping / glamping / 5-hour hiking through the woods with your friends?
 Planning a birthday bash, a family reunion, a yoga retreat, and your 500sq.ft apartment isn't making the cut?
-Look no further than Sharebnb, where we connect backyard oases(ises?) and sparkly cerulean pools with eager guests looking to plan their next mildly-outdoor getaway!
+Look no further than Sharebnb, where we connect backyard oases(ises?)🏕️ and sparkly cerulean pools🏝️ with eager guests looking to plan their next mildly-outdoor getaway!
     <br />
     <a href="https://sharebnb.veronicani.dev">View Demo ▶️</a>
     ·